nikakvo/GKI_Kernel_SukiSU/README.md

 ...
 ```

-The SukiSU-Ultra app also shows KPM status on its home screen, which is the
+The SukiSU-Ultra app is the quickest check — its home screen shows
-more reliable check — `grep`ping `/proc/kallsyms` for KPM symbols does not
+**Working**, the version, and **Built-in**, along with the kernel version,
+the SUSFS version and the SELinux state.
+Grepping `/proc/kallsyms` for KPM
-work here, because `CONFIG_KSU_SUSFS_HIDE_KSU_SUSFS_SYMBOLS=y` hides them
+symbols is less dependable here, since `CONFIG_KSU_SUSFS_HIDE_KSU_SUSFS_SYMBOLS=y`
-on purpose.
+hides KernelSU and SUSFS symbols from that interface on purpose.

 ### SUSFS

 SUSFS hides root traces from apps — mounts, paths, file stats and memory
-maps — and spoofs `uname` and kernel cmdline.
+maps — and can spoof `uname` and kernel cmdline if you switch that on.

 ```bash
 su -c 'zcat /proc/config.gz | grep "^CONFIG_KSU_SUSFS"'